• Skip to main content

 How to Roll Shrimp Tempura Sushi

 To make the spicy mayo, add the mayonnaise and mustard into a small bowl and stir together.
 Line a makisu (bamboo mat) with plastic wrap.
+(I also have instructions on how to roll sushi without a mat in my California Roll recipe.)
 Prepare a bowl of tezu by mixing a tablespoon of rice vinegar into a cup of water.

 Lay a sheet of nori on the prepared sushi mat.
 Since the nori will be inside the roll, it doesn't matter which side is facing up, but you do want to place the nori so the long edge is facing you and the short edges are to the sides.